LeeDrew86/AWS-Projects/CI-CD Project/README.md

 ## Project Overview

-Having gained familiarity with GitHub for uploading projects, this CI/CD project aims to implement a streamlined Continuous Integration/Continuous Deployment (CI/CD) process using AWS CodeDeploy.
+Having gained familiarity with GitHub for uploading projects, this CI/CD project aims to implement a streamlined Continuous Integration/Continuous Deployment (CI/CD) process using AWS CodeDeploy and AWS CodePipeline.
 It's a continuation of previous practice, wherein several files were created in VSCode for experimentation.
-These included `index.html`, `second.html`, and `third.html`, serving as learning material for Git commands (`commit` and `push`), staging changes, and utilizing `.gitignore` to conceal a confidential text file.
-Despite an initial attempt, interruptions postponed its completion, prompting a return to bring the project to fruition.
+These included `index.html`, `second.html`, and `third.html`, serving as learning material for Git commands (`commit` and `push`), staging changes, and utilising `.gitignore` to conceal a confidential text file.

 ![project diagram](https://github.com/LeeDrew86/AWS-Projects/blob/main/CI-CD%20Project/CICD%20Project.png)
 ### Practice Repository and Initial Setup